p-wegner/usermanagement/prd/multitenancy-keycloak.md

 - Simpler applications require only a fixed set of roles per customer (e.g., IKEA_Editor).
 - Customers must be strictly isolated: users, roles, tenants and groups of one customer must not be visible or manageable by others.
 - The UI must allow end users to manage users, roles, and groups within their permitted scope.
-- There must be support for hierarchical group structures, including the possibility to assign an admin role for a group, who can only manage users/roles/groups below their group.
+- There must be support for hierarchical admin structures, including the possibility to assign an admin role for sub-structures below like tenants, who can only manage users/roles/groups below their respective hierarchy.

 ---